 Slack makes it dead simple to find a link, even if it was posted 3 weeks ago and you realize you need to have a look at it now.
 Not only is the search super fast and friendly, but it’s also filterable.

 Imagine this scenario…you remember you were chatting with your team about an update for one of your plugins, FooBox for example.
-One of the guys, let’s call him Bob, mentioned a really great resource on what you need to accomplish, but you can’t quite remember what the link or website was named.
+One of the team mentioned a really great resource on what you need to accomplish, but you can’t quite remember what the link or website was named.

-Use the Slack search filter options to narrow your search to conversations only with Bob, only in the FooBox channel, or any of several other filters.
+Use the Slack search filter options to narrow your search to conversations with a particular team member, only in the FooBox channel, or any of several other filters.

 4. File Sharing